The Problem with Traditional Chat Apps

 The Future of Private Communication

-This zero-server architecture represents a paradigm shift in digital communication.
-By making privacy technically guaranteed rather than policy-based, we're creating a new standard for secure messaging.
+This relay-based architecture with end-to-end encryption represents a privacy-focused approach to digital communication.
+By making message content technically inaccessible to the server through E2EE, we're creating a higher standard for secure messaging.

 As governments worldwide increase surveillance demands and tech companies continue to exploit user data, architectures like Vant Chat's become not just preferable, but necessary for preserving fundamental human rights to privacy and free expression.